eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

 .. tip::

-   You can write your paths and command line arguments in a generic way and e.g. use environment variables or do different things based on the host or target operating system. eCAL provides a replacement syntax for that and marks each text box where you can use it.
+   You can write your paths and command line arguments in a generic way and e.g. use environment variables or do different things based on the host or target operating system. eCAL provides a replacement syntax for that and displays an icon where you can use it.

    For instance to use an environment variable ``my_root_dir`` that you have configured differently on each target, use: